VijayalakshmiVJ/Genetic-Algorithm/README.md

 **Step 5.
 CROSSOVER** <br />
-For crossover, we randomly select the crossing points based on the number of the genes.
-For example if the number of genes are 2 such as above examples, then we choose the middle, i.e 1 as crossing point.
-If the number of genes are 3 or more, we randomly generate the crossing point to range between 0 - (chromosomeLength – 1).
-The crossover will thus happen between 0 till crossing point (but not including it).
+The fittest chromosomes from the above step are now to be crossed.
+For crossover we randomly select the crossing points based on the number of the genes.
+For example if the number of genes are 2 in each chromosome as depicted in above examples, then we choose the middle, i.e 1 as crossing point.
+If the number of genes are 3 or more, we randomly generate the crossing point to range between 0 - (chromosomeLength or numOfGenes – 1).
+The crossover will thus happen starting at 0 0 till crossing point (but not including it).
 For example, here since number of genes is 2, crossing point = 1.
 So interchange all genes starting from 0 till 1 (not including 1)

 ```